wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ## Introduction:

-At Wingify, we follow microservice architecture to leverage it's great scalability benefits.
+At Wingify, we follow microservices based architecture to leverage it's great scalability benefits.
 We have a lot of microservices along with a complex networking setup among them.
 Currently, all the services are deployed on virtual machines on the cloud.
 We wanted to improve this architecture set up and use the latest technologies available.
-To avoid all this we are moving towards the [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) world!.
+To avoid all this we are moving towards [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) world!.

 ## Why Docker and Kubernetes?

-The problems we are facing with the existing architecture:
+The problems we are facing with the existing infrastructure:

 * **Standardization and consistency**
   - There is always an issue of a consistent/standard environment between production and development.
-  - Most of our time goes in creating a prod level environment in development face to actually fix or create any new feature.
+  - Most of our time goes in creating a production like environment during development to rollout bugfixes or create any new features.
   - With the new architecture, now we are more equipped to efficiently analyze and fix bugs within the application.
 It has drastically reduced the time wasted on "local environment issues" and in turn increased time available to fix actual issues and new feature development.
-  - Docker provides a repeatable dev prod environment and eliminates the "it works on my machine" problem once and for all.
+  - Docker provides a repeatable production live development environment and eliminates the "it works on my machine" problem once and for all.

 * **Local development**
-  - It's not easy to develop and debug a service locally and connect it to the rest of the services running on testing environment.
+  - It's not easy to develop and debug a service locally and connect it to the rest of the services running on local environment.
-  - Constantly redeploying on testing environment to test the changes is time consuming.
+  - Constantly redeploying on local environment to test the changes is time consuming.

 * **Auto scaling**
   - The load on the services can never be the same all the time.